irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 ### General Pistol updates
 * Now have no damage drop-off, which makes them more effective at longer distances then SMG's.
 * Base ROF for all full-auto pistols was buffed by 25%.
 Max ROF with "Gun Nut" skill totals to be the same as without Gilza
 * Base ROF for all semi-auto pistols was nerfed by 20%.
-"Gun Nut" skill makes pistol's ROF same as their vanilla ROF
+"Gun Nut" skill makes pistol's ROF same as their vanilla ROF without "Gun Nut"
 * Pistols with AP properties, have halved ammo pick up.

-With all of the changes above, pistols should now be a really comfortable alternative for mid range as a secondary, while SMG's are better up close and snipers at longer ranges.
+With all of the changes above, pistols should now be a really comfortable alternative for mid ranges as a secondary, while SMG's are better up close and snipers at longer ranges.

 ### New attachments
 * Broomstick's long barrel is now an AP kit.